chaseclemons/textexpander/README.md

-textexpander
+TextExpander
 ============

-My favorite TextExpander snippets
+This is a collection of my favorite TextExpander snippets I've found or written.

+Here's how to [get started](http://supportops.co/starting-with-text-expander/) with TextExpander.